 We all wish we had a Borough Market kitchen.

 You know, the kind stocked with a bounty of fruit and veg fresh off the farms; artisanal jams and spreads; freshly baked bread locally made cheeses… just without the bill as long as your arm.

-Now, it’s about to become a reality – because to mark 21 years of being open to the public, Borough Market is unveiling a huge canteen at the heart of the marketplace, crammed with street food-style outfits making the most of the produce just outside.
+Much easier is to visit this Borough Market Kitchen, a huge canteen at the heart of Borough Market, crammed with street food-style outfits making the most of the produce on sale all around it.

 Currently, they include market regulars La Tua Pasta, Applebees Fish and Horn OK Please, as well as a new pintxos bar from the market’s cookery school, Mimo London; Nana Fanny’s (watch where you put that apostrophe) and Rudie’s Jerk Shack.
 Joining them is chef-of-the-moment Elizabeth Haigh, who’s continuing her line of hit residencies with Mei Mei, a stand specialising in Hainanese chicken rice and Singaporean kopi (coffee brewed from beans roasted with sugar and margarine for a creamy, sugary hit).

-NOTE: The Borough Market Kitchen will open on 18th November in Jubilee Place.
-It’ll be open Mon-Sat, 10am-5pm (6pm Fridays) – you can find out more HERE.
+NOTE: The Borough Market Kitchen is open Mon-Sat, 10am-5pm (6pm Fridays) – you can find out more HERE.

 The Borough Market Kitchen | Borough Market, 8 Southwark Street, SE1 1TL